SAN2PC : a Spectrum Analyzer to PC interface

 .

 The Spectrum Analyzer (SA) is an incredibly useful tool to the homebrewer.
 Unfortunately, it is very expensive when purchased new, so the SAs found in the workshops of many hams are of the secondhand type, or even home built.
-As a result, they often lack functionalities available on more modern equipments.
+As a result, they often lack functionalities available on more modern equipment.
 For instance:

 - It is not possible to store the displayed spectrum in a file for later computer processing.